 - 2000: Why would you need a camera on a phone?

 In 2000 the notion of having a camera on a phone was slightly alien.
 Why would you need one?
 There were no social networks, the selfie didn't exist and you'd never have been able to share it anyway.
 Ok, so Friends Reunited launched in June 2000, but really?

 In 2017, most phones are judged by their cameras.
 It's the central feature for many, replacing the cheap compact camera segment with social networks killing the notion of printing photos and making albums.

-The new 3310 has a 2MP camera, but we suspect the experience is not going to be worth it.
+The new 3310 has a 2MP camera, but the experience is not really worth it.
 Stick to your iPhone.

 Nokia 3310 vs 3310: Battery

 - 2000: 900mAh removable battery, 55 hours standby, 2.5 hours talk time

 - 2017: 1200mAh removable battery, 31 days standby time, 22 hours talk time

 The thing that the original 3310 was known for was battery life.
 In those days, of course, you weren't playing Pokemon Go, snapping Insta selfies, hailing Ubers and streaming Spotify music.
 You just got the occasional message from a friend, or placed a few calls to arrange a night out.
 But the battery didn't last forever, it just lasted days.

 The new Nokia 3310 battery does almost last forever.
 With 31 days of standby, you'll be hard pushed to drain this battery.
 This is a phone you can probably go away with for a week and not need to worry about the charger.